microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 You should now have a URL – let's call it the baseURL that can be used to launch your app.
 But it does not operate properly as is.
 If you navigate to this default URL, you will see warnings that the locations and/or dataContext and/or backboard are not defined.
 You need to add URL parameters to the URL to make it work properly.
 For example, you can navigate to the example Touchfree app in the assets account by using these URL:
 [https://dapp.microshare.io/guest/](https://dapp.microshare.io/guest/5e77ac483a0000df97452437?loc1=Haverhill&loc2=3rd%20Floor&loc3=C&dataContext=toilet)

+You can learn more on how to create any type of Guest Access App through our [Creating a Guest App Guide](/docs/2/technical/microshare-platform/creating-guest-app-guide/)

 ### Backboard Template
 Microshare needs to supply customers with physical backboards that can be printed out and mounted on the wall.
 End users can use their smart phone to scan a QR code on this physical backboard to bring up the Touchfree app on their phone.
 To produce these physical backboards, follow the steps below: